|

 Training Rides

+![]() Giro Ride - Saturday & Sunday, 7:00 am (Also an alternate 6:45 group) This is the standard big group weekend training ride in New Orleans.
 These very informal training rides leave every Saturday and Sunday at about 7:00 a.m.
-Currently (Spring 2006), the group meets at the parking lot near where Pontchartrain Blvd. meets the West End of Lakeshore Drive.
-(Get there via West End Blvd.)
-This 45-mile ride follows Lakeshore Drive (you can catch the group there if you're a bit late) east to Hayne Blvd., continues on Hayne to Paris Road, and heads south to Chef Menteur Hwy (Hwy 90), turning East to Venetian Isles and returning essentially the same way.
+Saturdays tend to be a bit faster and larger than Sundays.
+Most riders meet at the Starbucks on Harrison Avenue, leaving at about 7:00 am, and riding toward the lake on Marconi Blvd., picking up additional riders at Robert E. Lee Blvd. and hitting Lakeshore Drive at about 7:05 am.
+(Jan.
+'17).
+Riders start arriving around 6:30 for conversation and coffee.
+Feel free to contact the Webmaster for updated information if you are new or visiting.
+The Giro Ride route, while a good choice for weekend mornings, is not necessarily the best option for solo weekday riding.
+This 50-mile ride traditionally follows Lakeshore Drive (you can catch the group there if you're a bit late) east to Hayne Blvd., continues on Hayne to Paris Road, and heads south to Chef Menteur Hwy (Hwy 90), turning East to Venetian Isles and returning essentially the same way.
 In-season rides can be tough, with sprints at the end of Hayne, Chef Highway, the Service Road, and the top of the two bridges.
 Group size varies from about 10 in the dead of winter to about 50 in mid-summer.
 These rides were started many years ago by Glenn Gulotta as a traning ride for his West End team, and subsequently became one of the most consistent training rides in town.
 A great way to get in a hard training ride and still be home before 10:00.
-The group does a very slow warm-up on Lakeshore Drive on the way out, with the pace picking up to the high-20's and low 30's once it crosses the Industrial Canal bridge.
-Take a look at the Giro Ride Speed Chart to get an idea of what a fast mid-summer Giro Ride is like.
-This is a traditional training ride that is not organized or conducted by any particular club or bike shop. |
+The group does a slow warm-up on Lakeshore Drive on the way out, with the pace picking up to the high-20's and low 30's once it crosses the Industrial Canal bridge.
+Take a look at the Strava Route to see the route and to get an idea of what a typical mid-summer Giro Ride (in this case, June 2012) is like.
+This is a traditional training ride that is not organized or conducted by any particular club or bike shop.
+Alternate 6:45 Group: There is a regular group that does the same route as the Giro on Saturdays, starting at 6:54 am from West End, near Brisbi's.
+This group is usually smaller than the 7 am group and the pace is usually a bit easier and more steady.
+This ride started in order to accomodate riders who didn't want quite as much intensity as the Giro typically provides. |

-| River Levee |
+River Levee / Lakefront Levee |

-| Summer Northshore LSD Rides | There are weekend long, slow distance (LSD) rides on the Northshore geared toward offering riders a chance to increase base miles and/or recover from any harder rides they have done during the week.
+Summer Northshore LSD Rides | There are weekend long, slow distance (LSD) rides on the Northshore geared toward offering riders a chance to increase base miles and/or recover from any harder rides they have done during the week.
 If you need a faster weekend ride, consider doing the Sat./Sun.
 Giro rides on the Southshore or the Saturday Team Earthquake ride on the Northshore.
 Distances are around 50 miles with a pace of 18-21 mph.
 This ride changes every week, so you need to check the NOBC e-mail group for details. |

-| Lakeshore Drive |
+Lakeshore Drive |

 Lakeshore Drive has always been the city's most